brooksbenson/eloquent-js/chapter3/chapter3-notes.md

 # Functions

-A function is a piece of program wrapped in a value.
-Functions come in handy because they give structure to larger programs by reducing repitition, associating names with subprograms, and isolate subprograms from one another.

-Functions have a set of parameters and a body.
+A function is a piece of program wrapped in a value and are awesome because they create a separation of concerns.
+They are a value just like any other value.

+## function expressions

-Function expressions either start with the *function* keyword or use a fat arrow *=>* that separates a set of parameters from a body.
+Function expressions are indicated by either a *function* keyword or a fatty arrow *=>*.

-Functions are values just like any other value.
-The binding a function is assigned to can receive a new binding, and a function can be passed as an argument to another function.

 ## Parameters

-Parameters to function behave like regular bindings, but their values are given by the caller of the function, not the function itself.
+Function parameters behave like regular bindings.
+Their values are assigned by *arguments*.

-### Additional arguments

-A function can take a large number of arguments without complaints, even if it wasn't designed to take the number of arguments given.
+## Arguments

+Arguments are the *values* that are passed to functions upon invocation.

 ### Default arguments

-It is possible to define a function and give its parameters default values.
-These values will be used if the parameter does not receive a value upon function invocation.
+It is possible to git parameters default values.
+These values will be used if the parameter does not receive corresponding arguments.

 ## Body